Vidzhel/Reply-messenger/README.md

 ## I have learned

 - OOP;
-- Modelling the application architecture;
+- Modeling the application architecture;
 - Programming patterns;
 - Working with the Version Control System(GIT);
 - Building classes diagrams;